Transaction Verification Solutions

 Hacks like Operation High Roller (and many more) exploit codes that are meant for one thing but the bad guy uses the code for something else.
 For example, maybe you want to send $100 to your savings account and you are sent a code to authorise it, however malware in your browser has changed the request being sent to the bank to send $10,000 to their account.
 You then enter the code provided to authorise it and it goes through.
 Transaction verification prevents these types of attacks.

 How would I use PINgrid to authorise a financial transaction?

 PINgrid is ideal for authorising mobile payments with transaction verification.
 An example of how to use it is as follows:

 On an Internet banking session, you create a new payee and add their account number via the browser.
 The bank needs to ensure that the code entered by you in the browser is the one they receive and it hasn’t been tampered with.
-To do this you enter the bank account number into your Mobile Banking App and a PINgrid challenge is displayed which is unique for the transaction, the device and the time.
-You then uses that grid with your pattern to get your One Time Pin.
+To do this you enter the bank account number into your Mobile Banking App and a PINgrid challenge is displayed which is unique for the transaction and your device at that moment in time.
+You then use that grid with your pattern to get your One Time Pin.
 That OTP will ONLY be able to authorise the correct account number and if malware modifies the account number received by the bank then the code will not be able to authorise the transaction.